-Look for the following indicators that your child is developing his caring skills.
+Look for the following indicators that your child is developing caring skills.

-- 1. My child knows that God expects him to be kind and help others. - 2.
-My child does not discriminate.
-He is learning to help elderly, handicapped, and disadvantaged people. - 3.
-My child often helps and shows kindness without being reminded.
+- 1. My child knows God expects him or her to be kind and help others. - 2.
+My child is learning to help elderly and physically challenged people. - My child often helps others or shows kindness without being reminded.